neerajmorar/Phonebook/README.md

 # Phonebook
-A small GUI phonebook application created in Python
+A small GUI phonebook application created in Python and Pygame